milkypostman/mindmeister2md/README.md

 	   list_level: 2
 	   api_key:
 	   secret:
+	   list_bullet: *

 You get both `api_key` and `secret` from the [MindMeister api request page][mmapi].
 The other two options you can set are:

 `list_level`
 : The level in the map where lists should begin.
 At a `list_level` of 2, the first two levels of the map tree structure are represented as markdown headings, rather than as lists.
 A `list_level` of 0 will mean that the map will be exported as a single giant list.

+`list_bullet`
+: The character to use as the leading bullet in lists.
+Default is *, but "-" is commonly used in Markdown as well.

 `indent`
 : specifies the number of spaces that represent a single indent in the list.